10 Tips For Looking Fabulous After 40 in Tall Boots

 6. Riding Boots are Your Friend over 40

-A traditional equestrian style boot is practical and chic for any 40-plus lifestyle.
+A traditional equestrian-style boot is both practical and chic for any lifestyle over 40.
 You can wear it with jeans or leggings tucked in, or pair it with a sweater dress or any other casual dress.

 7. Classic Styles are Best at Work

-Tall boots can add an edge to an office outfit.
+Tall boots can add a touch of edge to an office outfit.
 A stacked heel with a rounded toe is the most comfortable type of boot to wear to work.
 A stiletto heel with a pointed toe is also acceptable and is more elegant and alluring.
-Be mindful of wearing boots with too many straps or too much bling to the office, especially if you have a conservative workplace.
-A simple, classic style like a tall brown or black leather boot looks more sophisticated and won’t date as fast.
+Be mindful of wearing boots with too many straps or too much bling to the office, especially if you work in a conservative workplace.
+A simple, classic style, such as a tall brown or black leather boot, looks more sophisticated and won’t date as quickly.

 8. Hosiery Matters

-Wear tall boots with a dress and semi 0r opaque tights for a modern look.
-Your tights should match the color of your boots to elongate your legs and make them look lean, and see
+Wear tall boots with a dress and semi- or opaque tights for a modern look.
+Your tights should match the color of your shoes to elongate your legs and make them look lean, and see

 9. High Black Boots with Leggings are Sexy

-For a casual look that is sexy, try a pair of tall black boots ( to the knee or over the knee) with leggings and a tunic sweater.
+For a casual look that’s sexy, try a pair of tall black boots (to the knee or over-the-knee) with leggings and a tunic sweater.
 Just make sure that sweater is long enough to cover your bottom and private parts!

 10. Lug Sole Boots are Trending

-If you want a modern casual look, try a pair of tall flat suede boots in burgundy, dark blue, or dark green.
+For a modern, casual look, consider a pair of tall, flat suede boots in burgundy, dark blue, or dark green.
 They are fun for weekends when you want a little wow.
-I own a burgundy pair I have worn to death!
+I own a burgundy pair that I have worn to death!

 7. Wedges Give You Height Without Hurt